The Portable Pico Pal Project Page!

 Project#7 - Getting Started with Audio: The Pico Pal has a 254 word library.
 In this project we will look at how to select a sound bite, and how to play a soundbite.
 Please refer to the project#7 video below.

-Project#8 - Let's Measure our Heart Rate! - Make sure that you connect the heart rate sensor to the Pico Pal BEFORE you plug in power.
+Project#8 - Let's Measure our Heart Rate!: Make sure that you connect the heart rate sensor to the Pico Pal BEFORE you plug in power.
 If you do so while power is applied, it will case a reset, and you may corrupt your current script.
 In this project we'll learn how to time a bunch of heart rate samples, then average them together to give you an averaged BPM (Beats per average).
+Please see the project#8 video below!

 Project Video#1 (Blink 1/2/3 programs): Setting up the LEDs and Buttons